Plaka Attractions Walking Tour (Self Guided), Athens

 3) Metropolitan Cathedral

-Construction on the Metropolis began on Christmas Day in 1842, with King Otto and Queen Amalia of Greece laying the cornerstone.
-The builders used marble from 72 dismantled churches to construct the colossal walls of the edifice.
-After 20 years and the contributions of three architects, the church was completed and consecrated in honor of the Annunciation of the Virgin.
-Measuring 40 meters (130 feet) in length, 20 meters (65 feet) in width, and 24 meters (80 feet) in height, it stands as the largest church in Athens.
+Construction on the Metropolis began on Christmas Day of 1842.
+To erect the colossal walls, marble from 72 dismantled churches across the country had been gathered.
+After 20 years of work led by three architects, the church was completed and consecrated in the name of the Annunciation of the Virgin.
+Measuring 40 meters (130 feet) in length, 20 meters (65 feet) in width, and 24 meters (80 feet) in height, this cathedral is the largest religious building in Athens.

-Within its confines lie the tombs of two saints martyred by the Ottoman Turks during the Ottoman era: Saint Philothéi and Patriarch Gregory V. Saint Philothéi, who passed away in 1589, is interred in a silver reliquary, with her bones still visible.
+Inside the temple are the tombs of two saints – Saint Philothéi and Patriarch Gregory V – martyred by the Ottoman Turks during their rule.
+Saint Philothéi, who died in 1589, is interred in a silver reliquary.
 Her benevolent deeds included the ransom of Greek women held captive in Turkish harems.
-Patriarch Gregory V, who served as the Patriarch of Constantinople, was executed and thrown into the Bosphorus in 1821.
-Greek sailors rescued his body and transported it to Odessa, eventually returning it to Athens half a century later with the assistance of Black Sea (Pontic) Greeks.
+As for Patriarch Gregory V, he served as the Patriarch of Constantinople and was executed in 1821.
+Greek sailors rescued his body from the Bosphorus and took it to Odessa, Russia.
+Half a century later, it was brought back to Athens.

-In the square out front, two statues stand in commemoration of the last Byzantine Emperor, who perished while defending Constantinople against the Turks, and the World War II Archbishop who played a crucial role in safeguarding Athens' Jewish community from Nazi persecution.
-The square itself provides a tranquil alternative to the bustling Syntagma Square, making it an excellent place to enjoy a drink at one of the local cafes while escaping the city's bustle.
+In the out front square, two statues commemorate the last Byzantine Emperor, who perished defending Constantinople against the Turks in 1453, and the Archbishop of Athens, who played a crucial role in safeguarding Athens' Jewish community from Nazi persecution during World War II.
+The square itself provides a tranquil alternative to the outside bustle, making it an excellent spot to enjoy a drink at one of the local cafes.

 4) Benizelos Mansion